bjpop/favr/README.txt

 Explanation of the arguments:

-   --family=[True|False]

-      Determines whether we are comparing the variants to bam file samples from family members (True) or to non-family members (False).

-      If comparing to family members, the program will generate an annotated output of the variants list which indicates whether each variant was found in any of the family member bam files.

-      If comparing to non-family members, the program will filter out ...

    --variants=<variant list>

-      ...
+      List of variants, one per line.
+Lines that start with a "Residue Based Coordinate System" are considered variants, other lines are ignored.
+The Residue Based Coordinate System has the form:

+          chromosome,coordinate,orientation,alleles

+      for example:

+          22,30163533,1,A/C

+      that is: chromosome 22, position 30163533, orientation 1 (forward),
+      reference base 'A', variant base 'C'.

+      This format is supported by various genomics tools including SIFT.

+      We assume the position is 1 based, which means that the first coordinate in a chromosome is 1 (not zero).

+      The rest of the line after the coordinates can be any text, which will be preserved in the output.

+   --family=True

+      Compare the variants to bam files from family members.
+The output is an annotated list of variants, indicating whether each variant is present in any of the family members or not.

+   --family=False

+      Compare the variants to bam files from non-family members.
+The purpose is to filter out variants which

    reads1.bam reads2.bam ...